DIY or Professional Installation? Plus How to Keep Your Wall Panels Looking New

 You’re covering a small or medium-sized area

-You’re confident in measuring, cutting, and aligning panels
+You’re confident with measuring, cutting, and aligning panels

 Professional installation is often the best choice for larger or more complex projects.